Two things help us find the best paint for artists. Then we can select the colors for our palette.

-What is the best paint for artists - professional artist paints or student paints?
+What is the best choice student or professional artist paints?

 Artist paints are a better buy.